Adam Curry: Enterprises in the U.S. and Europe

 After selling his business in the United States, Curry and his family moved to the Netherlands in 1999, where Curry hosted a morning talk/music show for Radio Veronica.
 He also landed various television assignments and his family briefly starred in the reality show Adam's Family.

 Curry and two business partners founded the multimedia company United Resources of Jamby in 1999.
 It was to act as an incubator and cultivator for new Internet-related businesses.
 The business was ultimately unsuccessful.
 Curry's participation in Kennisnet, another venture to introduce the Internet to Dutch schools, ended in a bitter argument and lawsuits.

 Sportus.nl, an online webshop in collaboration with Dutch athletes like Marcel Wouda, Jacco Eltingh, Ron Zwerver and Daniëlle Overgaag, started in 1999, went bankrupt in 2001.

 Another content exchange project, Freedom Controller, was cancelled in 2002.

-In 2000 he and business partner Simon Cavendish, a participant in his earlier ventures, founded the RotorJet company to offer helicopter services.
+In 2000, he and business partner Simon Cavendish, a participant in his earlier ventures, founded the RotorJet company to offer helicopter services.
 The company filed for bankruptcy in 2005.
 In the subsequent dispute, Cavendish seized the assets of the company, and in April 2005, Curry was ordered by a Dutch court to repay approximately US$3 million that he had withdrawn from RotorJet.

-In 2002 he produced and starred in the reality soap Adam's Family: een kijkje in het leven van de familie Curry which was aired by the Dutch SBS6 network.
+In 2002, he produced and starred in the reality soap Adam's Family: een kijkje in het leven van de familie Curry (A Glimpse into the Life of the Curry Family) which was aired by the Dutch SBS6 network.

-On June 14, 2010, Curry was interviewed by Howard Stern on The Howard Stern Show about being an Internet Entrepreneur.
+On June 14, 2010, Curry was interviewed by Howard Stern on The Howard Stern Show about being an Internet entrepreneur.
 During the interview, Curry discussed a previous investment of $65,000 in AskJeeves.com, which he had forgotten until his lawyer called with news of a windfall.
 “That went public and all of a sudden I had $150 million,” he explained.